telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/customizing/tooltips-customization.md

 You may provide a custom template for the tooltips used in the Blazor Native Report Viewer.
 The template receives a context of type `TooltipTemplateContext`, which has the following properties:

 * `Title`, _string_ - the title attribute of the underlying HTML element.
-This is provided by the [Blazor Tooltip component](https://docs.telerik.com/blazor-ui/components/tooltip/overview), and not used in the Report Viewer.
+This is used by the [Blazor Tooltip component](https://docs.telerik.com/blazor-ui/components/tooltip/overview), and not used in the Report Viewer.
 The tooltips are set through data attributes.
 * `DataAttributes`, _Dictionary<string, string>_ - a dictionary of all data attributes set to the element.
 The keys are all converted from _kebab-case_ to _camelCase_, and the _data-_ prefix is stripped.
 So for instance `data-tooltip-title` is accessed through `tooltipTitle`.

 The Blazor Native Report Viewer provides two data attributes, which hold information: